What to Expect from Volkswagen’s Trinity EV [Update]

 Performance and range

-The VW ID.4 Sedan’s WLTP range will be more than 700 km (435 miles), Brandstätter revealed during the Auto Bild interview.
+The Trinity’s WLTP range will be more than 700 km (435 miles), Brandstätter revealed during the Auto Bild interview.
 A 0-100 km/h (0-62 mph) sprint will take less than 5 seconds.

-According to the Autocar report, Volkswagen could use a cobalt-free battery pack (like LFP, for instance) in the ID.4 Sedan.
+According to an earlier Autocar report, Volkswagen could use a cobalt-free battery pack (like LFP, for instance) in the Trinity.
 However, the company would need to ensure achieving performance and range standards with such chemistry is comparable to an NMC battery pack, if not better.
+The VW Trinity would also have the unified cell concept for the battery pack.

 800V architecture